 Your best bets are raw foods like fruits, vegetables, berries, nuts, lentils, beans, free-range meat and wild fish.
 You can find a list of the best foods to eat for clear skin here.

-The link between diary and acne is even stronger.
-Dairy products increase the levels of IGF-1 hormones and insulin and trigger an inflammation response that often lead tot acne.
+The link between dairy and acne is even stronger.
+Dairy products increase the levels of IGF-1 hormones and insulin and trigger an inflammation response that often lead to acne.